tomardhruv32/frtproject/readme.md

-**Azure CDN**
+**Azure Storage Accounts**

-Azure CDN is a content delivery network (CDN) service that delivers static content, such as images and JavaScript files, to users from the nearest point of presence (PoP).
-This can help to improve the performance of your website for users all over the world.
+An Azure storage account is a container that holds all of your Azure Storage data objects.
+These objects can include blobs, files, queues, and tables.
+An Azure storage account provides a unique namespace for your Azure Storage data that's accessible from anywhere in the world over HTTP or HTTPS.

 #### Website Structure